20+ Awesome Memory Games For Kids To Enhance Thinking Skills

 Matching memory games

 The aim of a matching or concentration game is for the participants to pair up matching words, pictures, or cards.
 Memory card games for kids significantly improve their visual memory, which is key to improving their reading and writing skills.
 A child with a good visual memory will remember how concrete words are spelled by memorizing the order of the letters in words (1).
-Matching memory games could also reveal the retention capabilities of older kids.
+Matching games for toddlers and kids could also improve their retention capabilities.

 6. Memory card game